WGTR (Massachusetts): Experimental broadcasts

 In 1947 WGTR, then licensed to Boston, and WMNE, atop Mount Washington in New Hampshire, were the two "Yankee FM Stations", but both were gone by 1953.

 In the 1930s, investigations were begun into establishing radio stations transmitting on very high frequency (VHF) assignments above 30 MHz, well above those used by the standard AM broadcast band.
 These stations were informally known as "Apex" stations, because their coverage tended to be limited to line-of-sight distances, so there was a premium in locating transmitter towers at high altitudes.
 The Yankee Network, a regional network of AM radio stations located in the northeastern United States, began its own investigation of the potential for operation on the new frequencies.
 In late 1935, it was issued a license for an experimental station, W1XER, originally located in Boston.
 In early 1936 three Yankee Network engineers attended a demonstration by Edwin Howard Armstrong of his recent invention of "wide-band frequency modulation" (FM) transmissions.
 In 1937 a plan was developed envisioning that 90% of New England could be provided with FM programs by building a 50-kilowatt station on a mountaintop at Paxton (Mount Asnebumskit), plus 5-kilowatt stations on Mount Washington in New Hampshire and on Mount Mansfield in Vermont.
 (Later plans dropped the proposed Mount Mansfield station.)

 A construction permit for W1XOJ was granted on August 18, 1937, although construction did not start until August 1938.
 The station began broadcasting with a regular daily schedule of 8 a.m. to midnight on July 24, 1939, transmitting on 43.0 MHz with 2,000 watts.
 Programming was relayed from the studios of the Yankee Network's AM station in Boston, WNAC, to the transmitter site 42 mi away by an FM relay station, W1XOK, transmitting on 133.03 MHz with 250 watts.
 In August 1939, W1XOJ was reported to be one of only four FM facilities "in actual operation".
 It was also described as "the first commercial station to be built outside of Major Armstrong's own transmitter, W2XMN at Alpine, New Jersey".
 In early 1940, it was reported that a 50-kilowatt transmitter had been installed but was currently operating at only 30 kilowatts, as a January 15, 1940 wind storm had destroyed the station's 400 ft antenna.

-The Yankee Network inaugurated the first FM radio network in the United States, beginning with a January 4, 1940 demonstration of an FM over-the-air inter-city relay, which originated in Yonkers, New York, and was received and relayed in turn by Armstrong's W2XMN in Alpine, New Jersey; W1XPW in Hartford, Connecticut (now WHCN); and then to W1XOJ.
+The Yankee Network inaugurated the first FM radio network in the United States, beginning with a January 4, 1940 demonstration of an FM over-the-air inter-city relay, which originated in Yonkers, New York, and was received and relayed in turn by Armstrong's W2XMN in Alpine, New Jersey; W1XPW in Hartford, Connecticut; and then to W1XOJ.
 Yankee's FM network officially made its debut in December 1940 when W1XOJ was permanently linked with the Yankee station in New Hampshire, W1XER.
 Because of their superior audio quality, the FM stations became known for broadcasting live classical music concerts.